hpi-studyu/studyu/supabase/README.md

 This is borrowed from the [Supabase Github repository](https://github.com/supabase/supabase/tree/master/docker)

+To run a local Supabase instance for the StudyU project, see the README.md file of the original repository for more information.

-In case of upgrading, manual changes to the `docker-compose` files have to be considered.
+In case of upgrading this setup from the official repository, custom changes to the Docker Compose files have to be considered.

 # Supabase Docker